waynodiablo/Oystercard/further_javascript/06_display_note_list.md

-# Spike and test code that shows a note in the `index.html` page
+# Spike and then TDD code that shows a note in the `index.html` page

 [Back to the Challenge Map](00_challenge_track.md)